 Those who dedicated their lives to serving are now left vulnerable to debt

-- Many feel as though the military community has insufficient options when it comes to buying costly items (40 percent)
+- 40 percent feel as though the military community doesn’t have enough options when it comes to buying costly items

 - 67 percent would resort to using a credit card as means to pay for a $500-$1,000 purchase

 - 44 percent have credit card debt.
 Nearly a third owe $5,000 or more (29 percent)

 Zebit CEO Michael Thiemann said that these statistics show an “unfortunate reality of revolving debt and increased stress levels [for military personnel].”

 Article last modified on July 12, 2017.
 Published by Debt.com, LLC .